bloch-labs/bloch/README.md

 ## Contributing
 Contributions are welcome!
 [CONTRIBUTING.md](CONTRIBUTING.md) covers the development environment, conventions, and the lightweight review process we follow while the language is in active development.

+## How to Cite
+- If you use Bloch in research, cite it via the repository’s [`CITATION.cff`](CITATION.cff) file (GitHub exposes a “Cite this repository” button) or copy the metadata directly into your BibTeX database.
+The entry tracks the software release and the forthcoming JOSS article so reviewers can attribute the correct artifact.

 ## Community
 - Website & blog: [bloch-labs.com](https://bloch-labs.com)
 - X/Twitter: [@blochlabs](https://x.com/blochlabs) · [@bloch_akshay](https://x.com/bloch_akshay)